Home » Conditional Formatting » Conditional Formatting – Highlight highest values

 Highlight the highest value

-Which values are the 5 highest sales
+Which values are in the top 5 values

 1. Select the range of cells where you have your data (B2:F8)